-Attacker able to make copy of any disk with CSRF attack.
+Attacker able to delete any disk with CSRF attack.

 It does not matter at all that your application run in localhost or elsewhere, just it is enough to run on a browser and another low privilege user or attackers know the IP address or hostname of your application.